 This course investigates the intersection of contemporary photography with sculpture, print, painting, drawings and new media.
 Since Conceptual Photography, artists have been challenging the ideas and implications of the image, pushing the boundaries of what can be considered a photograph.
 The inherent qualities of the medium will be explored in this class as it brings together a group of stylistically diverse but similarly innovative artists.
 Students are guided through technical demonstrations to alter photographs including paper folding, cutting, embroidery, surface treatments and digital interventions.
-Beginning with the waning days of conceptual art, this class presents a wide variety of artists including Matthew Brandt, Marco Breuer, Alison Rossiter, Letha Wilson, Sigmar Polke, Julie Cockburn, Jessica Eaton, and Gerhard Richter— all of which have reconsidered and reinvented the role of light, color, composition, materiality, and subject in the both analogue and digital photography.
+Beginning with the waning days of conceptual art, this class presents a wide variety of artists including Matthew Brandt, Marco Breuer, Alison Rossiter, Letha Wilson, Sigmar Polke, Julie Cockburn, Jessica Eaton, and Gerhard Richter— all of whom have reconsidered and reinvented the role of light, color, composition, materiality, and subject in both analogue and digital photography.

 12 Weeks: Base Tuition: $495 + Materials Fee: $70 = Total: $565

 10 Weeks: Base Tuition: $422 + Materials Fee: $70 = Total: $492Notes: Some knowledge of Adobe Photoshop and Lightroom are an asset.
 The Lab/Materials fee covers printing costs.